 “It was a truly wonderful experience to conduct La Tragédie de Salomé and I was thrilled with how many audience members as well as musicians approached me afterwards, thanking me for programming it.
 Even though very few in attendance knew of this piece, it left a profound impression and was one of the highlights of the evening’s performance.
 I am looking forward to introducing more audiences and musicians to this great work.”

-Recent news about upcoming concerts reveals the the Orchestre Français des Jeunes will be including Salomé in its upcoming Summer 2020 European tour.
+Recent news about upcoming concerts reveals the the Orchestre Français des Jeunes will be including Salomé in its fall/winter 2020 European touring, culminating in a December performance at the Philharmonie in Paris.
 It will be an opportunity for top young musical talent to perform one of the shining examples of France’s “Golden Age” of classical music.
 Fabien Gabel, who directs the OFJ, says this about the upcoming tour:

 “I am looking forward to presenting La Tragédie de Salomé by Florent Schmitt to the musicians of the Orchestre Français des Jeunes.
 Most of these young artists will be discovering a new, lush world of sound.
 The work makes great virtuosic demands on everyone, and it will require a lot of work on the part of all sections of the orchestra.”

 Thanks to Maestros Daniel and Gabel and other music directors, younger musicians are being exposed to Florent Schmitt’s music.
-And special thanks as well to Maestro Altinoglu, through whom more of today’s “rising stars” in the conducting world are gaining exposure to La Tragédie de Salomé, much as they have done with the symphonies of Bruckner, Brahms and Mahler.
+And special thanks go to Maestro Altinoglu as well, through whom more of today’s “rising stars” in the conducting world are gaining exposure to La Tragédie de Salomé, much as they have done with the symphonies of Bruckner, Brahms and Mahler.